hainesm6-learning/Jupyter_Notebook_learning/docs/Jupyter_Notebook_notes.md

 ## Installation and usage

-Making Jupyter Notebooks requires installation of the [jupyter metapackage](https://pypi.org/project/jupyter/) within the python environment.
+Making Jupyter Notebooks requires installation of the [jupyter metapackage](https://pypi.org/project/jupyter/) within a python environment.
 This can be accomplished by a number of package installers including pip:

 ```python
 pip install jupyter